-Finally, it’s worth mentioning that there is little randomization in the game, which is a big plus for the strategy lovers out there.
-There’s no dice to be seen, while deck shuffling also has zero effect on play.
+Finally, it’s worth mentioning that there is little randomization in the game, which is a big plus for strategy lovers out there.
+There are no dice to be seen, while deck shuffling also has zero effect on play.
 Instead, outcomes are all about decision-making.
 A refreshing aspect for those in the anti-Risk camp.

 Blood Rage is an ultra-strategic mish-mash of card drafting and area control, with as much throat-slitting and town burning as you can shake a pointed, bloody stick at.

 It’s a fantastically designed game that runs wonderfully smoothly.
 This means that, while it may take a lot of strategy and a couple of run-throughs for you to play it well, even those that prefer lighter strategy games won’t feel out of place.

 Oh, and it’s got some awesome miniatures, too.

 I’m a massive fan of Blood Rage.
 It’s gory, chaotic, and has bits of flesh flying around everywhere.
 But it’s combined some brilliant mechanics, stitching them together seamlessly to create an immensely playable strategy game.

 For veteran strategy gamers, they’ll be familiar with most of the core features but will get a lot from how they’ve been implemented.
 The card-drafting phase is a real opportunity to convey strategic prowess, with foresight and second-guessing your opponents’ actions paying off immeasurably.